Elastic line of credit review: Fees that can add up

 Multiple repayment options

 Elastic allows you to make full or partial payments any time you want, and there’s no prepayment penalty.
-That means if you can somehow pay off what you borrow within a couple of weeks, you’ll avoid a lot of the fees that can make this kind of loan such bad news.
+That means if you can pay off what you borrow within a couple of weeks, you’ll avoid a lot of the fees that can make this kind of borrowing such bad news.

 You can make repayments via autopay, one-time online payment or mail.
 You can also use a debit card, personal check, certified check or money order.